AlvaroNovillo/Ig_post_resizer/README.md

 If you want to reproduce the results of our research, you can clone the repository using the following command:

     git clone https://github.com/AlvaroNovillo/Ig_post_resizer.git

+## Guidelines to use it

+Right now the implementation is simple, and needs to be improved.
+To use it, make sure you have Python installed in your console, and then launch Ig_post.exe app inside dist.
+Then, choose the folder where the pictures you want to resize are, and let the program do all the hard work for you.

 ## About Me